Bill Symons

-Bill Symons (born June 14, 1943 in Nucla, Colorado) is a former professional Canadian football running back with the Toronto Argonauts of the Canadian Football League.
+Bill Symons (born June 14, 1943) is an American former professional football running back with the Toronto Argonauts of the Canadian Football League (CFL).

-College football career
+College career

 Symons played for the University of Colorado Buffaloes between 1962 and 1964.
 He was a versatile player, running, leading the team in receptions, punt returns and kickoff returns, and doing some punting.

-NFL
+Professional career

 In 1965, Symons was drafted by the NFL's Green Bay Packers in the 6th round (80th overall) and by the AFL's Kansas City Chiefs in the 20th round (157 overall).
 He attended two Green Bay training camps, and almost made the team, but an injury led Vince Lombardi to cut him.